This site is protected by reCAPTCHA and the Google

 "This expanded intermodal capacity will be an important part of competing for an estimated 9 million truckloads that currently [have] a length of haul of more than 550 miles in CSX-served markets," said Ward.

 Canadian Pacific already is reaping benefits from an intermodal network change.
 In September, the Class I launched new, faster intermodal services connecting Vancouver, British Columbia, to Toronto and Chicago.

 "We've cut a day off transit times, [which] has produced a great response from customers," said CP President and CEO E. Hunter Harrison.

-Encouraging responses are anticipated from more energy sector shippers, as well.
+anticipated from more energy sector shippers, as well.

 "Early in 2013, we expect to hit 70,000 annualized energy carloads.
 That's up from the 13,000 we handled in 2011," said Harrison.
 "We'll be expanding our crude-by-rail model in Saskatchewan and Alberta, and we expect heavier grades of oil to begin moving this way in addition to the current sweet, light crudes we're now hauling."

 "There is no indication that production from the Bakken and other oil shale formations in the Williston Basin will slow next year, and we anticipate growth coming from the other emerging shale plays throughout the central and western U.S.," said Rose.

 Likewise, intermodal will provide a boost, as over-the-road conversions continue in long-haul lanes because of trucking companies' ever-present challenges and shippers' savviness about their transportation options, he said.